Posts

 Once there is work to be done, the user is notified via the blue dot shown above – this is just the first use case of this notification, and we’re confident that users are going to love it!

-These are just the beginning of an improved agent experience – more big changes are coming soon!
+These are just the beginning of an improved agent experience – more big changes are coming soon, stay tuned!

 What is the Enhanced Supervisor Experience?